Events

 -

-From February 22, 2026 11:00 am until February 22, 2026 12:00 pmAt Messiah Of The Mountains Lutheran Church Categories: Holiday ServicesWe are a small church, but big on Grace.
+From March 29, 2026 11:00 am until March 29, 2026 12:00 pmAt Messiah Of The Mountains Lutheran Church Categories: Holiday ServicesWe are a small church, but big on Grace.
 We gather each Sunday at 11:00 am for worship by singing hymns, hearing readings from the bible, praying together and a celebration of Holy Communion.
 Communion is the spiritual bread our bodies need to live.
 All are invited to join us at the Lord's table to be fed by his heavenly food, There are no strangers in God’s house, and if you choose to worship with us, we would be honored by your presence.
-Introduction -Today's gospel tells of Jesus’ temptation in the desert.
-His forty-day fast becomes the basis of our Lenten pilgrimage.
-In the early church Lent was a time of intense preparation for those to be baptized at the Easter Vigil.
-This catechetical focus on the meaning of faith is at the heart of our Lenten journey to the baptismal waters of Easter.
-Hungry for God’s mercy, we receive the bread of life to nourish us for the days ahead.
+Introduction - Today, we encounter the paradox that defines our faith: Jesus Christ is glorified king and humiliated servant.
+We too are full of paradox: like Peter, we fervently desire to follow Christ, but find ourselves afraid, denying God.
+We wave palms in celebration today as Christ comes into our midst, and we follow with trepidation as his path leads to death on the cross.
+Amid it all we are invited into this paradoxical promise of life through Christ’s broken body and outpoured love in a meal of bread and wine.
+We begin this week that stands at the center of the church year, anticipating the completion of God’s astounding work.

 -

-From February 15, 2026 11:00 am until February 15, 2026 12:00 pmAt Messiah Of The Mountains Lutheran Church Categories: Holiday ServicesWe are a small church, but big on Grace.
+From March 22, 2026 11:00 am until March 22, 2026 12:00 pmAt Messiah Of The Mountains Lutheran Church Categories: Holiday ServicesWe are a small church, but big on Grace.
 We gather each Sunday at 11:00 am for worship by singing hymns, hearing readings from the bible, praying together and a celebration of Holy Communion.
 Communion is the spiritual bread our bodies need to live.
 All are invited to join us at the Lord's table to be fed by his heavenly food, There are no strangers in God’s house, and if you choose to worship with us, we would be honored by your presence.
-Introduction -Today’s festival is a bridge between the Advent-Christmas-Epiphany cycle that comes to a close today and the Lent-Easter cycle that begins in several days.
-On a high mountain Jesus is revealed as God’s beloved Son, echoing the words at his baptism.
-This vision of glory sustains us as Jesus faces his impending death in Jerusalem.
-We turn this week to Ash Wednesday and our yearly baptismal journey from Lent to Easter.
-Some churches put aside the alleluia at the conclusion of today’s liturgy.
-This word of joy will be omitted during the penitential season of Lent and will be sung again at Easter.
+Introduction -In today’s gospel Jesus reveals his power over death by raising Lazarus from the dead.
+The prophet Ezekiel prophesies God breathing new life into dry bones.
+To those in exile or living in the shadows of death, these stories proclaim God’s promise of resurrection.
+In baptism we die with Christ that we might also be raised with him to new life.
+At the Easter Vigil we will welcome the newly baptized as we remember God’s unfailing promise in our baptism.

 -